AlexK-3141/ARTS4160-Project-Blog/notes.md

     - 3 bars (sliders) allowing you to change the threshold of each band

 Other notes:
-- Compressor vs. filter: compressors reduce dynamic range, which is the difference between the loudest and quietest parts of a sound (measured in decibels), while filters manipulate sounds by boosting and/or attenuating (making softer) certain frequency ranges
+- Compressor vs. filter: compressors reduce dynamic range, which is the difference between the loudest and quietest parts of a sound (measured in decibels), while (most) filters manipulate sounds by boosting and/or attenuating (making softer) certain frequency ranges
 - The most important compressor parameters:
     - Threshold - the level at which compression begins (measured in decibels) - if the absolute value of the signal's amplitude is above/below this threshold, the compressor will apply negative/positive gain such that the signal stays near or below/above the threshold, depending on if the compressor is applying downwards or upwards compression
     - Ratio - given ratio x:y, for every x db of signal above the threshold, the output amplitude will be y db of signal above the threshold